Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Results

-From \Cref{fig:stockpredictiviehdi,fig:flowpredictiviehdi,fig:CoMpredictiviehdi,fig:ratiopredictiviehdi}, it can be seen that the $95\%$ HDIs all contain the observed values for all change in stock data, flow data, conservation of mass conditions and ratio data.
-Moreover, from \Cref{fig:stockpvalues,fig:flowpvalues,fig:CoMpvalues,fig:ratiopvalues}, it can be seen that the posterior predictive p-values are mostly between 0.3 and 0.7 and no p-value is smaller than 0.05 or greater than 0.95, suggesting that most p-values are not extreme and the model generally fits the data well.
+In this section we present some additional results for the aluminium model.
+First, we apply the posterior predictive checks described in \Cref{sec: posteriorpredictivechecks} on the aluminium model under scenario B. From \Cref{fig:stockpredictiviehdi,fig:flowpredictiviehdi,fig:CoMpredictiviehdi,fig:ratiopredictiviehdi}, it can be seen that the $95\%$ HDIs all contain the observed values for all change in stock data, flow data, conservation of mass conditions and ratio data.
+Moreover, from \Cref{fig:stockpvalues,fig:flowpvalues,fig:CoMpvalues,fig:ratiopvalues}, it can be seen that the posterior predictive p-values are mostly between $0.3$ and $0.7$ and no p-value is smaller than $0.05$ or greater than $0.95$, suggesting that no p-values are extreme and the model generally fits the data reasonably well.
 There are a few variables close to extreme values however.
-In particular, the mass balance for the 6th process `Internal remelting' in \Cref{fig:CoMpvalues} and the 27th flow data in \Cref{fig:flowpvalues}, which represents the total outflow from `Internal remelting' to `Semi-manufacturing' of $9.3$ Mt/yr.
-Upon reviewing the data, it was found the total inflow of `Internal remelting' only summed to $7.1$ Mt/yr.
-The posterior predictive check therefore helpfully highlighted a discrepancy that suggests the data for the process Internal remelting is not mass balanced.
+In particular, the 27th flow data in \Cref{fig:flowpvalues} has a p value of around $0.07$, which represents the total outflow from `Internal remelting' to `Semi-manufacturing' of $9.3$ Mt.
+Upon reviewing the data, it was found the total inflow of `Internal remelting' only summed to $7.1$ Mt.
+The posterior predictive check therefore helpfully highlighted a discrepancy that suggests the data for the process Internal remelting has more sizable mass imbalance.
+Similarly, the 49th data has a relatively high p-values of around $0.8$, which is the data representing the outflow from Manuf\_OTD of $0.8$ Mt.
+Upon examining the data it was found the total inflow of Manuf\_OTD is $1.0$.

-The 13th flow data in \Cref{fig:flowpvalues}, referring to the flow of $0.04$ Mt/yr from `Use\_TAE' to `Wastemanagement' has a high p-value of around $0.8$, which is likely caused by the observed value being extremely small, so replicated data from the model is likely to exceed this value.
-Similarly, the mass balance for the 16th, 17th and 18th processes in \Cref{fig:CoMpvalues}, corresponding to `Dioxidation Al',`Powder and paste' and `Others' respectively have small p-values, likely caused by the flows involving these processes being very small.